Cognoscan/condense_db/query.md

 ### Comparison Operators ###

-Requires that the field be queriable and marked as "ordinal".
+Requires that the field have the "ord" property set to true in the document schema.
 Operator evaluates as true depending on the ordering and the provided value.

 All comparison operators evaluate as false if the types do not match.